-I. INTRODUCTION
+1. INTRODUCTION

-The increasing use of imaging systems in scientific, industrial, medical and commercial environments has made image processing an important field in signal processing.
-As most imaging systems are imperfect and tend to produce noisy blurred images, image restoration becomes more and more important.
+Image restoration has great application in various fields of signal processing.
+As most imaging systems are imperfect and they tend to produce noisy blurred images.
 Image restoration seeks to recover the true image using objective criteria and some prior knowledge about the original image.
 Restoration techniques are applied to remove 1) system degradations such as blur due to optical system aberrations, atmospheric turbulence, motion and diffraction; and 2) statistical degradations due to noise.